 But before I could do any real work under the hood, I needed some new hood strut supports so it would stay open.
 I ended up searching on Ebay and found a pretty cheap pair.

-.
+Be careful when installing these on a 944 because there is very little clearance between the endpoints of the hood and the windshield.
 You'll see in the photo to the right how close the corner of the hood comes to touching the windshield (about 1/4 inch).
 When lifting the hood to install the hood supports, I cracked the driver side of the windshield without knowing.
 Terrible design Porsche!
-Luckily I had to replace it already so no worries.
+Luckily I had to replace it already so no worries. (click on any photo to enlarge)

 For the tune-up, I started with Bosch Platinum +4 spark plugs which don't require gapping and have four ground electrodes for optimal access to the air and fuel mixture.
 They were not very expensive and I was confident that they'd do the trick.